SvayamB/DishLook/readme.md

 ## Getting Started

-1. **Clone the Repository**: First, navigate to the directory where you want to clone the repository.
+1. **Clone the Repository**: First, navigate to the directory (on your terminal) where you want to clone the repository (store this file).
     ```bash
     git clone https://github.com/SvayamB/DishLook.git
     ```